 Traveling therapists know what’s up.
 Not only do they have an incredibly rewarding job, but they get to travel to different cities, continuously grow their skills on different teams and meet new people all around the country.
 They have one of the most high-demand jobs, providing them with unparalleled job security.
-In fact, demand is expected to grow by more than 20% by year 2024.
+Check out the rehab therapy career progression between 2022 and 2032 according to the Department of Labor:

-Though it sounds like all butterflies and rainbows, there are always struggles in any traveling healthcare job and we’re here to give all you traveling therapists tips on making the most of your travel assignments, now and in the future.
+Though it sounds like all butterflies and rainbows, there are always struggles in any traveling healthcare job (you can count on Triage to tell you what’s up).
+We’re here to give all you traveling therapists tips on making the most of your travel assignments, now and in the future.

 Tip 1: Make Sure You Have the Right Recruiter